Welshy92/wow-ah-averages/README.md

     * Frostweave Cloth
 * I then want the app to calculate the average prices using the last 5 entries for each of the 8 items, and show these average prices to the user.
 * Using these averages should aid the user in setting a good price for each item. the prices will allow it to sell well, but still make a tidy profit in game.

 ***
 ## **Design**

 ### **Flow Chart**

 I made a flowchart using [Lucid](https://lucid.app) to map out what I wanted to happen in the terminal.
 ![Picture of flowchart](/testing-images/flowchart.png)

 ### **Features**

+* User data entry for 8 different items.
+* Data written to a google sheet.
+* Averages for each item based on the last 5 entries of the sheet is calculated and displayed to the user.

 ### **Future Implementations**

-* Add some different colours to the text to make things stand out more.
+* Add some different colours to the text to make things stand out and feel a bit more separated.
-* Implement World of Warcrafts API to allow data entry from inside the game.
+* Implement World of Warcrafts API to allow data entry from inside the game or even grab the required data from the game itself.

 ### **Languages used**
 Python, Markdown